 Jessica stays only a few weeks, but her influence on Tom is profound.
 He is horrified to realize that he too is scared of her and that he feels more at ease, happier, on the days she is absent.
 And yet, he is also very distressed by the mean things his best friend says about her.

 The reading of this is short, but the tone and themes are memorable and powerful.
-I think I’ll remember this book for a long time.
+I think I’ll remember Firegirl for a long time.